RamneekSingh24/MUPL/Assignment2/README.md

 ### Parser module
-- See bnf.txt for grammer of language.
+- See ebnf.txt for grammer of language.
 - parse:: String -> Expr, Takes in a program as input and returns the AST.
 - Parsing a file according to assignment specs:
   ```bash